diacode/diacode-website/source/blog/2016-04-26-page-specific-javascript-in-phoenix-framework-pt-2.html.markdown

 };
 ```

-And last but nnot least, the main `app.js` file needs to be also updated:
+And last but not least, the main `app.js` file also needs to be updated:

 ```javascript
 // web/static/js/app.js